Want to make an independent film but don’t know where to start?

 Another well-known independent movie is Juno.
 The movie was made for just $7 million and grossed over $140 million worldwide.
 These are just two examples of how indie movies can be huge successes.

 Many other indie movies have also gained popularity, such as Napoleon Dynamite, My Big Fat Greek Wedding, Paranormal Activity, and Little Miss Sunshine.
 These movies prove that indie films can be both popular and profitable!

-And remember, a successful indie film doesn’t have to be a feature.
-It can also be a short, and many indie short films have found audiences worldwide, and some have even led to feature film adaptations.
+And remember, a successful indie film doesn’t have to be a feature film.
+It can also be a short film, and many indie short films have found audiences worldwide, and some have even led to feature film adaptations.
 Notable examples include Alive in Joburg, THX-1138, and Lights Out.